InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-did-parachain/create-infra-did.md

 ---
-title: Creating InfraBlockchain DID
+title: Creating Infra DID
-description: This tutorial explains how to create a DID on the InfraBlockchain DID parachain.
+description: This tutorial explains how to create a DID on the Infra DID parachain.
 keywords:
   - parachain
   - did